trevortomesh/deep-stash/README.md

 All logic, structure, and order — including the very foundations of programming — reflect the perfection of His design.
 May this tool, in its small way, point toward the beauty and coherence He has written into the fabric of creation.

-> **"The fear of the Lord is the beginning of wisdom, and knowledge of the Holy One is understanding."**
+> **"I praise you, for I am fearfully and wonderfully made.
+> Wonderful are your works; my soul knows it very well."**
-> — Proverbs 9:10
+> — Psalm 139:14

 **Soli Deo Gloria.**